Adaptive Quantum State Tomography with Active Learning: Results

 For the state with all spins pointing upwards (all qubits having value one), the reference basis containing the most valuable information about the state is the $zzzzz$ basis.
 When using AL, this configuration is selected and the results are extremely good already in the first cycle of AL, with a fidelity of $f^{1/N}=99\,\%$ for simulator and real device.
 The QuCumber reconstruction without AL coincidentally uses the $zzzzz$ reference basis by default and hence coincidentally the perfect reference basis for the reconstruction of this state.
 Therefore, no difference between AL compared to the baseline can be observed.

 For the state with all spins pointing in $x$ direction, the reconstruction results are improved as well.
-Here, the $xxxxx$ basis is chosen and the fidelity is increased by $14\,\%$ to $f^{1/N}=98.841\pm 0.022\,\%$ for simulated states ($10\,\%$ to $f^{1/N}=85.28\pm 0.40\,\%$ for real quantum devices).
+Here, the $xxxxx$ basis is chosen and the fidelity is increased by $14\,\%$ to $f^{1/N}=98.841\pm 0.022\,\%$ for simulated states ($10\,\%$ to $f^{1/N}=85.28\pm 0.40\,\%$ for real quantum devices) compared to a theoretically ideal state.
 Furthermore, the variance is decreased by a factor of up to $10$.
 In contrast to the GHZ state, where the improvement is achieved by increasing the fidelity step by step with every query, for this system the underlying reason for the improvement is the rotation of the reference configuration: When the $x$-spins state is rotated from the $zz\dots z$ configuration to the $xx\dots x$ configuration, the measurement distribution changes from equally distributed peaks for all outcomes to a peaked distribution at $00\dots 0$.
 Similarly to the state with all spins in $z$ direction, it is relatively easy for the RBMs to learn this distribution.
+We would like to point out that the reconstruction fidelities of the real quantum states are also limited by preparation errors, which becomes much more prominent for the $x$-spin states in contrast to the $z$-spin states, since a rotation from the $z$ to the $x$ direction comes with additional preparation errors.
+This is also in agreement with the large difference of reconstruction errors for simulated and real $x$-spin states.